WHY reading is important

-Later you can read again and do it more carefully but use your dictionary for difficult words only after you’ve made an effort to find or think the meaning by yourself.
+Later you can read again and do it more carefully but use your dictionary for difficult words only after you’ve made an effort to find or think of the meaning by yourself.

-Trying to understand words from the context and you’ll learn them more effectively.
+Try to understand words from the context and you’ll learn them more effectively.

 Unless you are reading to improve your pronunciation, don’t read aloud as you won’t concentrate enough on the meaning of the words and the context.

 If you are reading a book, a good idea is to read the index of this book to have a general knowledge of the topic.